New Mexico Court Records

 After the sentence, the person must then await the court to select a date-time.
 However, identity theft criminal record-holders can apply immediately after they have completed their sentence

 Eligible applicants must select and fill the proper application form.
 Individuals should petition the district court where the person got convicted (for documents that were convicted) and hand notice of the application to both the arresting body and the district attorney.
-The court shall consider the following before giving a verdict as to the petition for expungement:
+Courts typically consider the following before giving a verdict as to the petition for expungement:

 Interested persons should also remember to send their application forms along with documents such as: